Is Your Business Fundable in a Recession? The True Meaning of Fundability, and Just How Your Business Can Get Fundable

 Does your company have every one of its necessary licenses to operate in your industry and area?
 When did you get your licenses?
 A lender or credit provider will not consider your business to genuinely be in business if you’re missing critical licenses.
 The faster you get licensing, the better.

 The date you open your business bank account is a crucial one in the life of your corporation.
-The account opening date is the business’s opening date, far as lenders are concerned.
 A longer history is better.

 There are some similarities between personal and business bank accounts.
 But to open a business bank account, the business owner must submit added documentation.
 This includes business registration paperwork.
 It can often (though not always) include proof of having an EIN.